marcokruger2020cos/PlatformerHome/README.md

 #Includes
 Great player interactions and even more fun when something bugs out or breaks.
 Enjoy one level to collect coins and win.And a brick od a enemy to wreck the player.
-Infinite replaybility.A certain unique art style.
+Infinite replaybility.A certain unique art style.A very intuitive help menu.